Every camera manufacturer offers a low-budget telephoto zoom option, and Sony is no exception.

 Alright, before I round out my reviews I generally like to give a few alternatives to consider.

-The only direct competitor would be the Sony 70-350mm F4.5-6.3.
-That lens is absolutely exceptional and will blow this one away in every possible regard except for one aspect: price.
+That lens is absolutely spectacular and will blow this one away in literally every single possible regard except for one aspect: price.

 Personally, I think the Sony 55-210mm F4.5-6.3 serves a very specific purpose, and that’s to allow a very low barrier to entry for any photographer looking to get into a tighter focal length.